JerryBii/Tic-Tac-Toe/README.md

 Used this project to dip my toes into Pygame and was quite happy with the result!

-To run the program please make sure to install numpy and pygame
+To run the program please make sure to install

+numpy,

+pygame

 ex.

+pip install numpy

-pip install ...
+  pip install pygame